AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 ## `Get Type Reference Count`

-Returns the number of references by streams and stream views to a specified type.
+Returns a dictionary mapping object name to the number of references held by streams, stream views and parent types for a specified type.
 See [Streams](xref:sdsstreams) and [Steam Views](xref:sdsviews) for more information on the use of types to define streams and stream views.

 **Request**